rex-vava/iDebateDAC25/OPTIMIZATION_REPORT.md

 4. **40% reduction** in bundle size
 5. **Full mobile responsiveness** across all devices
 6. **Comprehensive error handling** implemented
-7. **Real-time performance monitoring** added
+7. **English as default language** with French translation support
+8. **Light mode as default theme** with dark mode toggle
+9. **Clean codebase** with performance monitor removed

 This optimization plan ensures the Dreamers Academy Camp voting platform delivers an exceptional user experience while maintaining high performance standards and accessibility compliance.
+The application now defaults to English language and light theme for optimal user experience.